 This course is structured around a blend of individual learning and live sessions, all of which are conducted using our new Online Learning Hub.

 This is a practical skills and awareness course, designed to equip learners with the skills and confidence to spot the triggers and signs of mental health issues, and provide support and signposting to self-help or professional services.

-Places are still available for the following MHFA England Online Mental Health First Aid Course.
+Places are still available for this Online Mental Health First Aid England course.
 I have extended the live sessions so that they are each now two and a half hours long.
 The four live sessions for this course are:

 Online MHFA 21st to 30th Sep: